This is how the daughter of rapper TI’s reacted to the scandal about her virginity

 In a survey conducted by Marie Claire with 288 gynecologists, 10% of them confessed that the parents or other relatives of the patients had asked them to check; and 34% said they did but hiding the results from the companions to avoid retaliation.

+"This strengthens the provider-patient relationship, can reveal intimate information, and allows for meaningful discussion of concerns.
+In my experience, providers evaluate these sensitive issues alone with their patients, without their parents present.
+Reports from the history-taking and examinations (including the hymen) are kept confidential unless the provider believes the girl to be in danger."

+Munoz also reminds that "examining the hymen is not an accurate or reliable test of previous history of sexual activity.
+For one, the hymen is not necessarily torn with sex.
+The rim may become jagged or reduced after vaginal intercourse, masturbation, tampons, surgical procedures, or trauma to the external genitalia.
+Clefts, notches, and bumps have been described in newborns, girls without sexual abuse, as well as women and adolescents who engage in sexual activity."

-In other countries, on the other hand, these "purity tests" are necessary even to enter the police force, as is the case in Indonesia; and in Afghanistan, for example, extramarital sex –whose erroneous proof is the two-finger test – is punishable even by death due to family dishonor.
+In other countries, "purity tests" are necessary even to enter the police force, as is the case in Indonesia; and in Afghanistan, for example, extramarital sex –whose erroneous proof is the two-finger test – is punishable even by death due to family dishonor.

 Perhaps it is worth reflecting on this cultural paradox in our country, where oppression and colonization of women's bodies and their sexuality are still standing.